Tereza Kozinc & Hannah Schemel: Roots

 Hannah Schemel has devoted the last years of her work mainly to landscape subjects, which she records again and again.
 In the Umi series, this is the sea around Quiberon in Brittany, and with the Kigen series, she focuses on the forest of Schwarzwald.
 The evolution of the two series is followed by her newest body of work titled The Clock in This City has no Pointer.
 The two ancient landscapes have captivated her not only with their varied, ever-changing forms of appearance, but also with the multilayered stories with which they are imbued.
 Her approach to her work is deliberate and serene – she uses a large-format camera, returning to the same location where she observes the landscape.
 Sometimes, a day can pass while she’s there, sensing its pulse and witnessing the changes in light, sounds and wind, without ever pressing the shutter button.
 The artist believes that by observing the same place over and over again, we are also confronting ourselves.
 The landscape that is formed in the mind of the viewer is influenced and shaped by our own experiences, memories, fears and dreams, and this ultimately becomes a creative act in itself.

 By the sea and in the forest, along with all the elements that compose them, Schemel records microcosms, primordial worlds in which humans are completely insignificant.
-In the darkroom, these are then transferred onto handmade paper made especially for her, which can take several days to dry after the image has been transferred and fixed onto the medium.
+In the darkroom, these are then transferred onto handmade paper made especially for her, which can take several days to dry after the image is fixed onto the medium.
 It is not just a matter of technical excellence, however, but above all of the reassuring omnipresence that emanates from the artist’s works.
 Her landscape studies capture views both near and far.
 They take in details such as the striking stone reliefs and unusual arrangements of tree branches in Umi #59 and Kigen #131, which would be easily missed by the unobservant visitor, as well as the vast forests disappearing in the mist and the sea horizons as they stretch out into infinity, as seen in Kigen #113 and Umi #42.
 The artist is also fascinated by the concept of epigenetic landscapes, stories imprinted in the very fabric of the world around us, and the transmission of collective memories and trauma from generation to generation.
 Although most of her exhibited works are presented on larger single pieces of paper, it is the polyptychs that stand out in terms of their expressiveness, where the image is assembled in the viewer’s mind into a unified composition that extends far beyond the edges of the paper, thus fully achieving its desired effect.

 We can do two things with the roots that wind beneath us: they can be our cage, massive and immovable, or they can give us a stable support; they can hold us in place, or we can use them as they were intended and grow with them – and from them.
 While Tereza Kozinc’s powerfully striking works take our breath away and keep us in their grip, Hannah Schemel’s timeless pieces release this tension and, in an almost meditative way, allow us to breathe again, consciously and deeply.
 The approaches of both artists, Tereza Kozinc and Hannah Schemel, to this challenging task are through different paths directed towards the same goal – understanding the deep silence of solitude, making sense of each individual breath and finding calm and security in the rituals of the everyday.